rehohoho/simple_robot_arm/README.md

 ```

 ## potentiometer_control
 Use a potentiometer to control the angle on the servos for testing purposes.
-Button will toggle the currently active servo, which will be indicated by the LED which is lighted.
+Button will toggle the currently active servo, which will be indicated by the LED which is lighted (optional).

+## joystick_control
+Use a analog joystick to control two servos at a time (x and y directions).
+Button will toggle between pairs of servos to be controlled.